bitcoin-dot-org/developer.bitcoin.org/glossary.rst

   Master private key
     In HD wallets, the master chain code and master private key are the two pieces of data derived from the root seed.

+  Merge
+    Spending, in the same transaction, multiple outputs which can be traced back to different previous spenders, leaking information about how many satoshis you control.

+  Merge avoidance
+    A strategy for selecting which outputs to spend that avoids merging outputs with different histories that could leak private information.

   Merkle block
     A partial merkle tree connecting transactions matching a bloom filter to the merkle root of a block.